 Capitalized work performed by the Group and the Company is calculated on a basis of hourly rate per employee or on market services prices, where applicable.
 Besides employee expenses, other expenses are included in calculation of hourly rate per employee, such as depreciation, service expenses and other operating expenses.
-Costs that are capitalized relate mainly to CPE installation and development, implementation and integration of hardware and software solutions.
+Costs that are capitalized relate mainly to design, implementation and documentation of telecommunication infrastructure, Customer-premises equipment installation and development, implementation and integration of hardware and software solutions.